scylladb/scylla-cdc-java/scylla-cdc-kafka-connect/README.md

 auto.create.topics.enable=true
 ```

 This configuration will capture row-level changes in the `ks.my_table` table from Scylla cluster (`127.0.0.1`, `127.0.0.2`).
-Change data capture events will appear on `MyScyllaCluster_ks_my_table` Kafka topic encoded as JSONs with schema information.
+Change data capture events will appear on `MyScyllaCluster.ks.my_table` Kafka topic encoded as JSONs with schema information.

 Scylla CDC Source Connector writes events to a separate Kafka topic for each source Scylla table.
-The topic name will be: `logicalName_keyspaceName_tableName` (logical name configured by `scylla.name` property).
+The topic name will be: `logicalName.keyspaceName.tableName` (logical name configured by `scylla.name` property).
 You can turn on automatic topic creation by using the `auto.create.topics.enable` property.

 ### Data change events
 Scylla CDC Source Connector generates a data change event for each row-level `INSERT`, `UPDATE` or `DELETE` operation.
 Each event consists of key and value.